Is it Okay to Sleep in a Recliner? Pros, Cons, & Side Effects

 FAQ

-Is It Ok to Sleep in a Recliner Every Night?
+Is It OK to Sleep in a Recliner Every Night?

 Yes, but it’s not recommended for long unless you’ve had shoulder surgery and are recovering.